 Being a parent is a big job.
 Caring for aging parents is, too.
-For the sandwich generation, juggling the responsibilities of both, often on top of working full time, can feel overwhelming.
+For the sandwich generation, juggling both responsibilities, often on top of working full time, can feel overwhelming.
 These tips help make it easier.

 Saving for the future takes on a whole new meaning when you’ve got college-aged children, elder care choices, and retirement goals all looming around the same time.
 By planning early, you help make things easier when those big expenses do come up.

 - Start saving for college as soon as possible.